kegsay/flow-jsdoc/README.md

 # annotated file prints to stdout
 ```

-# Mappings
+# What this does
 Currently, this tool will only work on functions.
 It will handle functions represented in the following ways:
  * `function foo(bar) {}`
  * `var foo = function(bar) {}`
  * `ObjClass.prototype.foo = function(bar) {}` - ES5 Classes
  * `class ObjClass { foo(bar) {} }` - ES6 Classes

+For each recognised function, the JSDoc tags `@param` and `@return` will be mapped to Flow annotations.
 This will currently do the following mappings from JSDoc to Flow:
  * `{AnyThingHere}` => `: AnyThingHere`
  * `{String[]}` => `: Array<String>`
  * `{*}` => `: any`
  * `{Object|String}` => `: Object | String`
  * `{string=}` => `: ?string`

+This tool will then produce the whole file again with flow annotations included (JSDoc preserved).

 # Additions
 There are plans for this tool to:
  * Handle module mappings (so you don't need to use Flow `import Foo from "../bar.js"` statements for types)
  * Handle callback type resolution (mapping `@callback` sensibly)
+ * Add a `-d` option and `--outDir` to the CLI to map entire directories across.